 Michigan offers a few options for residents.
 The Michigan Education Savings Program (MESP) is a direct-sold 529 savings plan managed by TIAA-CREF Tuition Financing.
-The plan offers a choice of nine investment options.
+The plan offers a choice of four investment options.
 These options vary in their investment strategy and degree of risk, allowing investors to select an option or combination of options that fit their individual needs.

 Tax Benefits of MI 529 College Savings Plans

 Value of the Michigan 529 Plan Deduction

 Michigan residents trying to decide whether or not to use the Michigan 529 plan versus a college savings plan from another state need to account for the potential tax savings of contributing to their in-state plan.
 It is important to know that Michigan does not offer a tax deduction to residents contributing to out-of-state plans.

 Considering that Michigan has a flat income tax rate of 4.25%, the full deduction of $5,000 can save a taxpayer up to $212.50 at tax time.
 Currently, Michigan does not offer a tax deduction for contributing to other types of college savings accounts such as a Coverdell Education Savings Account (ESA) or a Uniform Transfers to Minors Act (UTMA) Custodial Account.

 Claiming the Tax Deduction